Venous Clot is Different and Requires a Different Solution.

 Both devices are FDA 510(k) cleared for the removal of emboli and thrombi from the peripheral vasculature.

-In addition, the FlowTriever System is the first and only mechanical thrombectomy device with a FDA indication for treatment of Pulmonary Embolism.
+In addition, the FlowTriever System was the first mechanical thrombectomy device to be awarded an FDA indication for treatment of Pulmonary Embolism.

 A Focus on Safety and Efficacy